...about Andy (RSS)

 • I'm a better planner.

 • I can still learn new things.
-The current new thing is Windows Presentation Foundation (WPF).
+The current new thing is (WPF).

 • Landscaping is bunches of fun.
 I've been truncating trees, decorating bush classes with mulch descriptors, and instantiating new grass objects.